Reiji Sato

-Reiji Sato (佐藤令治, Satō Reiji) is a Japanese footballer who currently plays in for Estudiantes Tecos as a midfielder.
+Reiji Sato (佐藤令治, Satō Reiji) is a Japanese footballer who plays in for Estudiantes Tecos as a midfielder.
 He is the first Japanese to play a match for a team in the top Mexican league.
 He has played for the U-14, U-16, and U-17 Japanese national teams.

+He began his career at the JFA Academy Fukushima in Japan, until he joined the basic forces of Monarcas Morelia in 2013.
+In 2014 he was signed by Estudiantes Tecos of the Second Division of Mexico.